worksolutions/deployment-assistant/README.md

 [Russian](README.ru.md)

-Assistant safe deployment on production server.
+Assistant for safe deployment on production server.

 ## Goal

-Provide a secure deployment process for new Company's developers.
+Provide a safe deployment process for new Company's developers.
-Eliminate situations in which the production server is in crash status due to conflicts during the deployment of the next release.
+Prevents the production server from crushing when deploying the next release.

-### A list of possible cases that the assistant can handle
+### A list of possible cases witch the assistant can handle

 #### There are uncommitted changes on the production server